 A wide range of reading materials is provided, and books are regularly enjoyed and talked about to provide a rich atmosphere for children's development of reading behaviours and comprehension.
 We encourage staff to share their passion for, and excitement of, books with the children.
 A stimulating book corner and outdoor reading area are accessible for the children throughout the day.
 Sensory stories are frequently used to bring the books and stories to life for the learners, and to support them to engage with the story.
 Resources are tactile, engaging and motivating for the learners and bring the story to life.
-Role-play areas.
+Role-play areas reflect our topic books and learners are encouraged to act out the stories in the role-play areas.